Kerstin08/minimal-mistakes/_pages/resume.md

 ---
 ## Profile

-Game Developer equipped with knowledge about developing game projects in both Unity and Unreal.
+Game Developer and Computer Vision Enthusiast equipped with knowledge about developing game projects in both Unity and Unreal.
 Further experience in engine development including physics and graphics programming as well as developing AR/VR applications, deep learning for geometry processing and computer vision.